JustinCPwong/JustinCPwong/README.md

 * BigQuery / SQL used to aggregate 12 months trip data totaling to 5.8M rows into digestable data viz
 * Applied ASK, PREPARE, PROCESS, ANALYZE, SHARE, and ACT turning an abstract dataset into insights
-* **Conclusion from the analysis as of Jun 21, 2022** To increase conversion from casual riders to annual members, Divvy should add the following to their membership perk:
+* To increase conversion from casual riders to annual members, Divvy should add the following to their membership perk:
-  * Ride gamificiation to increase frequency of riders in the weekdays
+  * To increase frequency of riders in the weekdays, membership comes rewards riders who ride everyday; Ride Gamification
   * Discounted rates for longer rides to entice casual riders who ride an average of 28 minutes versus 13 minutes of current annual members
-  * Promotional credit for E-bikes as casual rider have higher interest in riding on electric bikes versus annual members
+  * Promotional discounts for E-bikes as casual rider have higher interest in riding on electric bikes versus annual members
+###### *Conclusion from the analysis as of Jun 21, 2022*